rubyjs/libv8/README.md

 #### Gotchas

-Please note that if you intend to run your own V8, you must install both V8 *and its headers* (found in libv8-dev for Debian distros).
+Please note that if you intend to run your own V8, you must install both V8 *and its headers* (found in libv8-dev for Debian-based distros).

-Also keep in mind that v8's API does not tend to be stable and you need to make sure that the version of therubyracer you intend to use is compatible with the version of v8 present on your system.
-Otherwise therubyracer's build will fail.
+Also, keep in mind that v8's API does not tend to be stable and in case you're using your local version of V8 you *need* to **make sure that the the gems that depend on libv8 are compatible with the API of the version of v8 present on your system**.
+Otherwise those gems' builds *will* fail.
+Ideally you want the same version of V8 as the one packaged in the installed version of the gem.
+See the Versioning section for more information.

 ### Bring your own compiler